 Behind the Castle Square you will be amazed by the coziness and appeal of the Huidenvettersplein.
 There you can also choose one of the places to eat or have a coffee.
 It doesn’t matter where you will go, because food in the touristic areas is pretty similar and the prices too.
 But my advice is to enjoy your coffee in one of the restaurants next to the canal, so you can breathe in the fresh air and watch the little boats passing by with the smiling people.

 Bruges is not only the perfect place for the lovebirds.
 If you have an affinity for photography, you should definitely visit this charming city.
 It doesn’t matter where you go in Bruges, you will always find an ideal spot to take a stunning picture.
 One of the most famous photographed spots in Bruges is Rozenhoedkaai though.
 Even if you are not familiar with photography, make a pause for a moment and enjoy the beautiful scenery.
-There you also have the possibility to jump onto one of the boats and explore the city from a fresh perspective: sitting in the boat, listening to the tour guide and getting to know this wonderful city.
-It’s a perfect decision if you are a bit tired after your journey before or maybe after your hard working week.
+There you also have the possibility to experience Bruges’ canal tour and explore the city from a fresh perspective: sitting in the boat, listening to the tour guide and getting to know this wonderful city.
+Bruges’ boat tour is a perfect decision if you are a bit tired after your journey before or maybe after your hard working week.
 The prices are also acceptable, around 8€ and the length of the tour is about 4 km.

 Another possibility to get to know the city in a comfortable way is by horse drawn carriage tours.
 And it’s not only during the day but also in the evening, when the stars begin to sparkle in the sky and again you can cherish that moment with your beloved one.